Isnor/testtable/README.md

 # Test Table

-A small library to help write table-defined tests.
+A library to provide scaffolding for table-driven testing.

 ## Motivation

-Table-defined tests are a [well-defined pattern](https://github.com/golang/go/wiki/TableDrivenTests) in Golang, but it often results in a lot of duplicated boiler plate code for defining the test definition and running the tests.
+Table-driven tests are a [well-defined pattern](https://github.com/golang/go/wiki/TableDrivenTests) in Golang, but it often results in a lot of duplicated boiler plate code for defining the test definition and running the tests.
 I've found myself using the same patterns for testing various microservices and with the introduction of generics in go 1.18, I decided to try to capture them as a general pattern.

 ## Goals

 The goal is to remove the need to write boiler plate code to run tests.

 ```golang
 func TestFoobarEndpoint(t *testing.T) {